How Is Alimony Calculated in Arizona?

 If you are contemplating divorce or are in the midst of divorce proceedings, you may be struggling to reach an agreement with your spouse or wondering how you’ll support yourself after you separate.
 During this time, understanding the nature of alimony laws and the full extent of your legal rights is critical.
-Our experienced alimony and divorce lawyers can help you understand how alimony payments should be calculated and what you should be doing to plan for your future.
+Our experienced alimony lawyers can help you understand how alimony payments should be calculated and what you should be doing to plan for your future.

 What Is Alimony?

 Arizona state law refers to alimony as “spousal maintenance” or often just as “maintenance” or “support.”
 This is due in part to the fact that alimony payments are intended to help each former spouse “maintain” a certain standard of living following a divorce.
 Simply put, alimony is a court-ordered payment from one former spouse to another during or following a legal separation.

 If one spouse has more income or assets than the other, a judge may decide that one side needs to contribute financial support, so the other side is not left penniless.
 Alimony is not guaranteed by Arizona law, and courts evaluate many factors to determine whether, how much, and how long alimony is required.

 Who Can Receive Alimony in Arizona?

 A spouse requesting alimony before a court must prove that two basic conditions exist:

 - The requesting spouse requires material support from the former partner to maintain a reasonable standard of living.